openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     [[ To be removed from the final specification ]]

     -09

     * updated definition of SIOP to be "an OP within the End-User’s control", not local control
     * added reference to Distributed and Aggregated Claims as an option to send third party attested claims using SIOP
+    * added metadata and request parameter to explicitely publish and request SIOP support
+    * extended specification to allow for use the code flow and all other OpenID Connect flows
+    * added examples of possible SIOP architectures

     -08